What is an Ind-AS?

 IND-AS and IFRS

 The Ind AS are called and numbered in the same way as the relevant International Financial Reporting Standards (IFRS) (IFRS).
-National Advisory Committee on Accounting Standards (NACAS) suggest these standards to the Ministry of Corporate Affairs (MCA) (MCA).
-MCA has to explain out the accounting rules relevant for enterprises in India.
+National Advisory Committee on Accounting Standards (NACAS) suggest these standards to the Ministry of Corporate Affairs (MCA).
+MCA has to explain the accounting rules relevant to enterprises in India.

 Applicability of Ind-ASs